 - Businesses holding standard business tax licenses must file and pay business taxes due to the Tennessee Department of Revenue within 15 days after the business ceases operation or is sold to another entity.

-- If you sell your business or go out of business, you must file a final sales or use tax return and pay all sales or use tax due within 15 days after the date you sold or quit the business.
+- If a taxpayer sells a business or closes a business, the taxpayer must file a final sales and use tax return and pay all tax due within 15 days after the date the business was sold or closed.

-- If you sold the business, the purchaser must apply for a certificate of registration in his or her own name.
-Any taxpayer allowing a new business owner to purchase property or services tax-exempt using that taxpayer's registration and certificate of resale not only is guilty of a misdemeanor, but also could be held liable for the tax due on such property or services.
+- If a taxpayer sells a business to a purchaser, the purchaser must apply for a certificate of registration in the purchaser's name.
+Any taxpayer allowing a new business owner to purchase property or services tax-exempt using that taxpayer's registration and certificate of resale is not only guilty of a misdemeanor, but also could be held liable for the tax due on such property or services.

-- In order to get a tax clearance certificate, you must be up to date on filing all your tax returns, as well as making all your payments.
-This includes filing a final franchise and excise tax return through the date of liquidation or the date the taxpayer ceased operations in Tennessee.
-Similarly, all tax, penalty and interest owed must be paid.
+- To obtain a certificate of tax clearance, a business must file all returns to date and make all required payments.
+This includes filing a final franchise & excise tax return through the date of liquidation or the date the taxpayer ceased operations in Tennessee.
+Similarly, all tax, penalty, and interest owed must be paid.

-- Please note that you compute your franchise tax differently once you begin activities that result in your business liquidating:
+- Please note that franchise tax is computed differently based on how a business begins activities that result in a business liquidating:

-- If you initiated and completed the liquidation in a single day, the final franchise tax is determined by using the balance sheet values immediately preceding liquidation.
+- If a business initiates and completes the liquidation in a single day, the final franchise tax is determined by using the balance sheet values immediately preceding liquidation.

-- If your return is for a short period, the tax may be prorated and rents should be annualized.
-Worksheets are available here as well as here to help you compute average monthly values and the annualization of rents and proration of tax for short period returns.
+- If a return is for a short period, the tax may be prorated, and rents should be annualized.
+Worksheets are available on our website to assist taxpayers in computing average monthly values, annualizing of rents, and prorating tax for short period returns.

-- When all filing and payment requirements have been met, the Department of Revenue will issue the tax clearance certificate for termination or withdrawal.
-The certificate will be mailed to your listed mailing address.
+- When all filing and payment requirements are met, the Department of Revenue will issue the tax clearance certificate for termination or withdrawal.
+The certificate will be mailed to the taxpayer's listed mailing address.

-- To complete the termination or withdrawal process, you must contact the Tennessee Secretary of State's office for their requirements.
+- To complete the remainder of the termination or withdrawal process with the state, taxpayers should contact the Tennessee Secretary of State's Office for their requirements.

 - The notice to the Department should be in writing as part of the final alcoholic beverage return and final sales tax return of the business.